Patrick0410/2021-ws_do_pa/Coursework.md

 * Stabilise Team during Growth
 * Growth is more important than profit

->**= Transformation from a Book-selling company to one of the most influential company in the world!**
+>**= Transformation from a book-selling company to one of the most influential company in the world!**

 ---
 # Thank you!